Generic combinatorial rigidity of periodic frameworks: Natural representations of -graphs

 \begin{lemma}\lemlab{110rep} Let $(G,{\bm{\gamma}})$ have $\mathbb{Z}^2$ rank 0, $n$ vertices and $m=n-1$ edges.
 Then: \begin{itemize} \item $\vec M_{1,1,2}(G,{\bm{\gamma}})$ has generic rank $n-1$ if and only if $(G,{\bm{\gamma}})$ is $(1,1,0)$-colored (i.e., $G$ is a tree). \item The minor $\vec M^\bullet_{1,1,2}(G,{\bm{\gamma}})$ obtained by dropping both columns in the $L$ block and any of the first $n$ columns indexed by vertices has determinant:

 if $G$ is a tree and $0$ otherwise. \end{itemize} \end{lemma} \begin{proof} First we suppose that $G$, the underlying graph is a tree.
-In this case, dropping the two columns associated with $L$ leaves the matrix $\vec M^\bullet_{1,1}(G)$, defined above, and the conclusion follows from \lemref{M11}.
+In this case, dropping in the $L$ block of $\vec M_{1,1,2}(G,{\bm{\gamma}})$ and one other column leaves the matrix $\vec M^\bullet_{1,1}(G)$, defined above. \lemref{M11} then implies both the desired rank and determinant formula.